Sunday, December 29, 2019

 What a shame to sell one’s birthright in this cheap manner!

-Similarly, Jacob’s remains were returned to Israel under an oath by Joseph his favorite son who went to bury him in Judea after 70 days of mourning (Genesis 50:3), which, according to Bible scholars, was only two days shorter than the 72 day period prescribed for the mourning of a dead Pharaoh!
+Similarly, Jacob’s remains were returned to Israel by Joseph under an oath.
+Joseph, his favorite son, went to bury his fathers remains in Judea after 70 days of mourning (Genesis 50:3).
+Bible scholars say the mourning period was only two days shorter than the 72 day period prescribed for the mourning of a dead Pharaoh!

 This confirms that Jacob was highly respected by the Egyptians, being the father of the second in command in the land at the time.